undera/encarno/README.md

 ## Usage as Taurus Module

-The easiest way to get started is to install [the Python package](https://pypi.org/project/encarno/) using `pip`, which will install also Taurus if needed (TODO: auto-release it):
+The easiest way to get started is to install [the Python package](https://pypi.org/project/encarno/) using `pip`, which will install also Taurus if needed:

 ```shell
 pip install encarno